shipperizer/crowdscores/README.md

 So, given any starting and ending song, create a playlist that connects the two.
 For example: 'Island in the Sun' to 'Around the World'.

-For extra credit, create the shortest playlist that connects the two.
+For extra credit, create the shortest playlist (in terms of duration!) that connects the two.

-For more extra credit, create a playlist of a specific duration (say, 45 minutes).
-This would be useful to fill a specific timeslot on the radio, for example.

-For super much extra credit, come up with a challenging problem and a thrilling solution for a really dazzling display of your talent.

-Your data set lives in song-library.json and should be self-describing.
+Your data set lives in `song-library.json` and should be self-describing.

 Please include an analysis of the data structures and algorithms you chose, with a brief discussion of any alternative solutions you discarded and/or problems you faced and solved.